thefrontside/bigtest/website/docs/interactors/3-locators-filters-actions.md

 It would fail on account of the textfield that has the placeholder value `PASSWORD`.
 You therefore need to choose the assertion method that is most appropriate for your tests.

-Lastly, there is also the `is()` method, which functions in an almost identical way to `has()`.
+Lastly, there is also the `is()` method, which works just as `has()` does.
 The only difference is in the semantics so that your tests can read better.

-For instance, if we wanted to test if a textfield is visible, `has()` would work perfectly fine; but writing the test using `is()` would look slightly differently like this:
+For instance, if we wanted to test if a textfield is visible, `has()` would work perfectly fine; but writing the test using `is()` would look more natural like this:

 ```js
 TextField({ id: 'username-id' }).is({ visible: true });